-An applicant for a domestic violence restraining order must submit a Request for Order (DV-100), Temporary Restraining Order (DV-110), Notice of Court Hearing (DV-109), , and blank Restraining Order After Hearing (DV-130) and (if counsel) file it electronically or (if a self-represented litigant who does not wish to file electronically) give it to the clerk in room 113 before 10:00 a.m., Monday through Friday.
+An applicant for a domestic violence restraining order must submit a Request for Domestic Violence Restraining Order (DV-100), Temporary Restraining Order (DV-110), Notice of Court Hearing (DV-109), , and blank Restraining Order After Hearing (DV-130) and (if counsel) file it electronically or (if a self-represented litigant who does not wish to file electronically) give it to the clerk in room 113 before 10:30 a.m., Monday through Friday.
 (An applicant may need additional forms if the applicant has children with the proposed restrained party or seeks an order to transfer a wireless telephone account.)
 The clerk will give the completed forms to a Judicial Officer to review.
-The applicant may pick up the temporary restraining order documents at the Clerk's Office after 3:00 p.m.
+The applicant may pick up the temporary restraining order documents at the Clerk's Office after 3:00 p.m or view them through ePortal (if self-represented).
 The clerk will set a date for the hearing.